 — House of the Dragon (@HouseofDragon) April 26, 2021

-Based on George R. R Martin’s 2018 companion book to A Song of Ice and Fire, Fire & Blood, tells the story of the beginning of the end of House Targaryen and that’s where House of the Dragon picks up its tale.
+House of the Dragon is based on Fire and Blood, George R R Martin’s 2018 companion book to A Song of Ice and Fire, which tells the story of the beginning of the end of House Targaryen.
+That’s where House of the Dragon picks up its tale.

 Viewers of Game of Thrones will be all too clued up on House Targaryen, but they are yet to experience the family’s rich history in depth.
 With around seven generations of Targaryen covered in Martin’s epic novel, we’re about to get very well acquainted with the ivory-haired rulers of Westeros.

 Showrunner Ryan J Condal says that the series takes place approximately 200 years before the events of Game of Thrones during the reign of King Viserys I Targaryen, ultimately leading to the Targaryen civil war known as the Dance of the Dragons.

 This war saw the big houses of Westeros, such as the Lannisters and Starks, pitted against each other, which subsequently led to the eventual end of the Targaryen’s rule over the Seven Kingdoms.

 According to the official description for the show: “the prequel series finds the Targaryen dynasty at the absolute apex of its power, with more than 15 dragons under their yoke.
 Most empires – real and imagined – crumble from such heights.
 In the case of the Targaryens, their slow fall begins almost 193 years before the events of Game of Thrones, when King Viserys Targaryen breaks with a century of tradition by naming his daughter Rhaenyra heir to the Iron Throne.
 But when Viserys later fathers a son, the court is shocked when Rhaenyra retains her status as his heir, and seeds of division sow friction across the realm.”